 Barcelona is undoubtedly one of the most beautiful cities in Europe and is full to the brim of stunning photo locations.
-Bursting with energy and colour, the city is a must see for all photographers.
-Having spent weeks exploring everything this beautiful Catalan city has to offer we’ve put together a list of our favourite photo locations in Barcelona: it’s our guide on where to take the best pictures of Barcelona.
+Bursting with energy and colour, the city is a must-see for all photographers.
+Having spent weeks exploring everything this beautiful Catalan city has to offer we’ve put together a list of the best photo locations in Barcelona: it’s our guide on where to take the best pictures of Barcelona.
 Enjoy!

 1 | Park Guell